ppy/osu-wiki/news/2017/2017-11-23-OWC-groups-stage-recap.md

 Personally, I have high anticipation towards all matches.
 To say the least, the Taiwan vs South Korea match will definitely be one to watch out for - both teams have had a long history of rivalry in the OWC, and team captain ::Rucker::{ user=147515 } from Taiwan will seek to settle the score once and for all this year.

 The South Korean "busdrivers" have been a force to be reckoned with in the competitive osu! scene.
-Featuring returning strong candidates like ::firebat92::{ user=1777162 } along with new blood powerhouses like ::Pray::{ user=2190336 } and [Pring](https://osu.ppy.sh/users/3478883), the South Korean team will definitely put up a good show against their old friend and rival.
+Featuring returning strong candidates like ::firebat92::{ user=1777162 } along with new blood powerhouses like ::Pray::{ user=2190336 } and ::Pring::{ user=3478883 }, the South Korean team will definitely put up a good show against their old friend and rival.

 Another noteworthy pair is Canada and Brazil.
 Both teams have a bond of friendship where they would often scrim with one another in past OWCs.
 However this year, fate has played the strings and brought them to meet each other in Round of 16 already.

-Neither side has a distinct advantage over the other - Canada features reading and consistency players like ::Azer::{ user=2155578 }, [MiruHong](https://osu.ppy.sh/users/2866814), and ::FunOrange::{ user=2051389 }, while Brazil boasts the Samba pride with tournament beasts like ::MouseEasy::{ user=1558603 } and [fabriciorby](https://osu.ppy.sh/users/209664).
+Neither side has a distinct advantage over the other - Canada features reading and consistency players like ::Azer::{ user=2155578 }, ::MiruHong::{ user=2866814 }, and ::FunOrange::{ user=2051389 }, while Brazil boasts the Samba pride with tournament beasts like ::MouseEasy::{ user=1558603 } and ::fabriciorby::{ user=209664 }.
 The mappool is also well within the comfort range of both teams, and I foresee that many picks may just come down to a matter of consistency and accuracy.

 ---